Programme

 Activities: Participants discuss examples from their own organizations, reflect on barriers to collaboration and scaling, and co-develop suggestions to advance research-based innovation in the humanitarian and development field.

-Organisers: Fabrice Lauper, The International Committee of the Red Cross; Adina Rom, ETH Zurich
+Organisers: Fabrice Lauper, external page The International Committee of the Red Cross; Dr. Adina Rom, ETH4D

 Location: HG E 33.1